common law severance ontario

 SourceStatute (Employment Standards Act, 2000)Developed through court decisions

-EligibilityEmployees with 5 or more years service and employer payroll over $2.5 millionMost non-unionized employees terminated without cause
+EligibilityEmployees with 5 or more years of service and employer payroll over $2.5 millionMost non-unionized employees terminated without cause

 Typical amountWeeks of payMonths of pay, often significantly more

-Can it be limited by contract?Not below ESA minimumsYes, but only if the termination clause is enforceable and ESA-compliant
+Limited by contract?Not below ESA minimumsYes, but only if the termination clause is enforceable and ESA-compliant

 The Bardal factors: how common law severance is calculated

 Courts calculate common law severance using the factors established in Bardal v.
-Globe and Mail Ltd. (1960).
-There is no fixed formula.
+Globe and Mail Ltd. There is no fixed formula.
 The amount awarded depends on the specific combination of factors in each employee's situation.

 Age at termination